-A breakdown of the number of employees of each gender, and the number of persons of each gender who are Senior Managers is provided in Note 8(e) to the Accounts.
+Salary costs are the most significant element of the revenue budget.
+A breakdown of the number of employees of each gender, and the number of persons of each gender who are Senior Managers is provided in Note 8(e) to the Accounts i.
+Police Salary Related Costs ii.
+PCSO Salary Related Costs

-Police Salary related costs